 Does it cost anything?

 There are fees associated with this program, which are used to pay for travel and accommodations for the conferences, as well as for fees incurred through the state office to support the conference.
-There are student-led fundraising opportunities available throughout the year as well as financial assistance through the Eau Claire YMCA to help defray some of these costs.
+There are student-led fundraising opportunities available throughout the year as well as financial assistance through the YMCA of the Chippewa Valley to help defray some of these costs.
 This truly is a wonderful program and we will not turn anyone away due to an inability to pay!

 So what would I be doing?